 - Press OK.

-- Select the range G4:G13 and then go to the Home tab >> Conditional Formatting dropdown >> New Rule.
+- Go to the Home tab >> Conditional Formatting dropdown >> New Rule.

-- Select the Format only cells that contain option and choose the following in the Format only cells with boxes
+- Select the Format only cells that contain option and choose the following in the Format only cells with boxes:

 Less than